-This is joint work with Jorge Pérez (U. de Chile) and Juan Reutter (U. Edinburgh)
+Joint work with Jorge Pérez (U. de Chile) and Juan Reutter (U. Edinburgh)

-- The data exchange problem - Some fundamental results in relational data exchange - The need for a more general data exchange framework - Two important scenarios: Incomplete databases and knowledge bases
+- The data exchange problem - Some fundamental results in relational data exchange - The need for a more general data exchange framework - Two important scenarios: Incomplete databases (open-world databases: RDF) and knowledge bases

-The data exchange problem
+▶ The data exchange problem

-- Some fundamental results in relational data exchange - The need for a more general data exchange framework - Two important scenarios: Incomplete databases and knowledge bases
+- Some fundamental results in relational data exchange - The need for a more general data exchange framework - Two important scenarios: Incomplete databases (open-world databases: RDF) and knowledge bases